ElementsProject/peerswap/docs/usage.md

 `lightning-cli peerswap-allowswaprequests [bool] ## 1 to allow, 0 to disallow` For LND:
 `pscli allowswaprequests --allow_swaps=[bool] ## true to allow, false to disallow`

+## transaction labels
+To make the related transactions identifiable, peerswap sets the label.
+The label of the on-chain transaction corresponding to the swap is set as follows.

+* peerswap -- Opening(swap id=b171ee)
+* peerswap -- ClaimByCoop(swap id=b171ee)
+* peerswap -- ClaimByCsv(swap id=b171ee)
+* peerswap -- ClaimByInvoice(swap id=b171ee)

+The way the label is set up in each wallet is different.

+For CLN:
+Currently, it is not possible to set a label on the cln wallet

+For LND:
+To check the label attached to a transaction use `lncli listchaintxns`.

+For LBTC transactions, elementsd `SetLabel` will attach a label to the associated address.